1. Alphabet Work

 - Kinesthetic representation – a muscle memory of how the word’s letters feel as they are written in the correct order (the hand).

-These three memory traces (VAK) integrate as a routine in long-term memory and support one another for accurate retrieval of the spelling of heart words.
+These three memory traces (V.A.K.) integrate as a routine in long-term memory and support one another for accurate retrieval of the spelling of heart words.
 You will observe students privately use the routine to cue themselves when they struggle to retrieve a heart word.

-12. Dictation
+10. Dictation

 Option 2:

-13. Connected Text
+11. Connected Text & Vocabulary

 All Phases, 3-5 minutes

-14. Vocabulary
+Vocabulary Slides

 Morphology Lessons

-1. Standard Morphology Lessons
+Standard Morphology Lessons

 Phase

-Phase 2-3
+2-3

-Phase 4-5
+4-5

-The fourth of the four weekly lessons.
+The fourth of the four weekly lessons (lesson 4)

-Phase 6-7
+6-7

 2. Catch-up morphology Lessons

-Forty-five Catch-up lessons cover morphology from Phases two to four.
+45 Catch-up lessons cover morphology from Phases two to four.
 These lessons should be used in place of the standard morphology lesson within the class’s phase.
 For example, if a Year Five class is working at Phase Four (but hasn’t learned any structured morphology before), they will forgo the standard morphology lesson (Lesson 4) and instead do a catch-up morphology lesson on this day.

 Recommendations for Classes beginning in Phase 3 or 4